 BEFORE CONNECTING THE POWER SUPPLY TO THE AC LINE, FOLLOW THIS PROCEDURE.

-1) PROPER GROUNDING TECHNIQUES: The Tank of the X-ray Generator must be grounded, by using the ground connected to the provided 10-32 threaded hole on the tank cover.
-The Controller of the X-ray Generator must be grounded, by using the ground connected to the provided ground stud located on the cover of the Control Assembly.
+1) PROPER GROUNDING TECHNIQUES: The chassis of the X-Ray Generator must be grounded, by using the ground connected to the ground stud located on the cover of the Inverter/Control Assembly.